Financial planning tools and services to put you on the path to the future you want

 I had a lot of experience trying to predict the future when I was Boeing’s officer responsible for its strategic planning for six years.
 Stick with broad-based index funds.
 Over the long haul, you’ll do better and feel more comfortable.
 The major components of those specialized funds are likely components of the indexes anyway.

 When I was a young man, and before I had a CFP help me with investments, I took the advice of a stockbroker and from several financial magazines.
 Supposedly, these were sure-winner stock picks.
 I did horribly.

 I know a number of people who have done extraordinarily well in various kinds of real estate, but it’s their full-time job.
 They are good at it and are able to get low-interest financing.

 Flipping houses has proved to be a disaster for most that try it.
 They often end up with bills they cannot afford.
-Stick with low-cost diversified real estate investment trusts (REITs) index funds which have a daily market value.
+Stick with low-cost diversified real estate investment trusts (REITs) index funds that have a daily market value.
 You can sell a small part when needed.

 Vacation properties that offer points or certain periods of time are better lifestyle purchases (rather than investments).
 They presuppose that you have the ability to know their use often a year in advance and that you will use them for many years.

 They are difficult to sell and carry annual charges.
 Heirs often do not like their obligations.

 Antiques, art, collectibles, timeshares, most partnerships, and real estate are not liquid and make poor investments for those who are not otherwise wealthy.
 Think carefully about considering the total value of your home as a retirement investment.

-There is good reason that economic pundits finish their pitch with something like “On the other hand ….”
+There is a good reason that economic pundits finish their pitch with something like “On the other hand ….”